JBorgenJr/ArkhamTCG/README.md

 # ArkhamTCG

 ## Info
-This purpose of this program is to learn Rust in the context of the Bevy game engine.
+This purpose of this program is to learn Rust using assets from the Arkham TCG.

 It uses the ArkhamDB public api (https://arkhamdb.com/api) to provide card information.